Back to articles

 Fermented foods have a long history of safe use and are accepted widely by the public owing to their favorable health effects.
 The positive impacts of these have attracted consumers in large numbers.

-1. Fermented food consumption positivity impact mood, brain activity, and gut microbes.
-Yogurt consumption reduces the risk of cardiovascular disease, type-2 diabetes, and mortality.
+1. Fermented food consumption can positively affect mood, brain activity, and gut microbes.
+Regular yogurt consumption has been associated with a lower risk of cardiovascular disease and type-2 diabetes in observational studies.
 Intake of kimchi is linked to anti-diabetic and anti-obesity effects.
-(7)

 2. Fermentation transforms the raw materials allowing the food to be tolerated by consumers.
 This process improves the digestibility of starch and polypeptides by breaking them down into oligosaccharides and amino acids.
 For instance, the casein micelle of milk is destabilized by the fermentation of bacteria present in the milk, enhancing the digestibility of milk protein.
-In addition, the fermentation process causes the catabolism of protein, lipid, and carbohydrate-producing bioactive compounds, which lowers blood pressure and cholesterol, has anti-cancer effects and improves metabolic syndromes and overall immune functions.
-The dairy products fermented by Lactobacillaceae also produce Vitamins B7, B11, and B12 beneficial for health.
+Fermentation can also generate bioactive compounds from proteins, fats, and carbohydrates.
+Studies have associated these with benefits such as lower blood pressure and cholesterol and effects on immune function, though the strength of evidence varies by food and by study.
+Some fermented dairy products also contain B vitamins such as folate (B9) and B12.

 3. Microorganisms such as Zymomonas, Leuconostoc, Pediococcus, and Streptococcus species and other members of the Lactobacillaceae family produce exopolysaccharides.
 These organisms have high molecular weight exopolysaccharides from simple sugars found in raw materials.
 EPS-producing LAB helps in immunomodulation which depending on factors, may be suppressive or stimulatory.